 Tomorrow, Australians of voting age are expected to place their ballots for Australia’s next prime minister.

-Your head may well be in the same space, so here’s a recipe to help you sprinkle tomorrow’s outcome with goodness — with the help of three of my favourite things: sugar, butter, and cinnamon.
+Here’s a recipe to help you sprinkle your voting experience with goodness regardless of the outcome, with the help of three of my favourite things: sugar, butter, and cinnamon.

 Recipe #156: Gooey cinnamon scrolls.
 As well as involving several processes, there is quite a utensil list for this recipe: 2 x mixing bowls; 1 x medium saucepan; 1 x (20cm x 30cm) rectangular baking tray lined with baking paper; a set of cup measures; a whisk; a rolling pin; a spatula or two; a tablespoon; at least two teaspoons.